Last updated 07/07/2021

 I can’t travel to a vaccine administration site; can I be vaccinated in my home?

-In-home COVID-19 vaccinations (Johnson and Johnson) are available for eligible NYC residents who are:
+In-home COVID-19 vaccinations (Johnson and Johnson) are also available for eligible NYC residents who are age 12 or above.

 In addition, the NYC Department for the Aging, Medicaid health plans and the Housing Recovery Operations office will reach out to thousands of seniors to ascertain their eligibility and enroll them in the program.
 The Fire Department will then dispatch field teams with nurses to vaccinate individuals age 65 and older in buildings identified by the Department for the Aging and the Department of Housing Preservation and Development.